-These short videos feature a small number of our PhD students communicating their research.
+These short videos (from 2015) feature a small number of our PhD students communicating their research.

 Our PhD students are registered at King's College London, based at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) and supported by the National Institute of Health Research (NIHR).

 After her Psychology undergraduate degree, Savani began working as a researcher in the Section of Eating Disorders, King's College London (KCL), which inspired her to pursue a PhD in the subject.
 In the video below, she discusses her PhD project which looks at transcranial magnetic stimulation (TMS) and whether it can benefit those with eating disorders.
 Read more about Savani Bartholdy and her research project.